 Whether Albert Einstein ever actually said that compounding interest is the eighth wonder of the world is debatable.
-Regardless, the sentiment grows increasingly more and more true every day (see what I did there).
+Regardless, the sentiment grows increasingly more and more accurate every day (see what I did there).

 Compound interest is the effect of invested money receiving regular interest payments that are reinvested and allowed to grow.